always-keep-trying/xgboost_loan_data/README.md

 2. [Data exploration, excluding observations without previous loan defaults](./code/data_exploration_exclude_previous_defults.ipynb)

     Similar analysis can be performed based on the subset data, excluding observations with previous loan defaults

+## Model

+Use XGboost to predict the loan_status categorization based on the data give.
+For comparison we will also use the Logistic Regression model from sklearn.